igiagkiozis/git-tutorial/README.md

   }; f"
   scheckout = "!git checkout \"$@\" && git status"
 ```
+* Everything in the .gitconfig aliases section will be available in git bash - and will come up as a suggestion
+if you mistype it!
+Also notice that in the event you forget an alias you can always use ```git show-aliases```, assuming you remember the ```show-aliases``` alias ;)
 * Copy the ```show-all-objects``` script to ```C:\Program Files\Git\mingw64\bin```

 Some commands are commonly followed by ```git status```, just to verify that they did what we expected them to do.
 The most common of these commands are: